Are you putting milk in tea–yay or nay?

-It might seem totally normal to you or completely crazy but one thing’s for certain: it divides tea lovers everywhere!
+It might seem normal to you or downright crazy, but one thing’s for sure: it divides tea lovers everywhere!

 Where does the preference come from, and why do we do it?